 If you're reading this, I'm guessing you're thinking about signing on for one of the third party delivery services like Doordash, Uber Eats, Grubhub, Instacart and others.
 But you're not sure, are you?

-Is being a delivery driver worth it?
+Is being a food delivery driver worth it?
 Or is it a mistake?
 Maybe you heard some great things.
 Or perhaps you heard the horror stories?
 Which one will it be for you?

 Obviously I cannot tell you if it's the right thing for you.
 It may or may not be.
-However, as someone who has delivered for several of these companies for several years, I can tell you I've loved it.
+However, as someone who has delivered full-time for several of these companies for several years, I can tell you I've loved it.
 I mean, I even have a website about it all, right?
 I know the good, the bad and the ugly and I want to help you see all sides of it.

 However, understanding all sides of it, for me it has definitely been worth it.
 In fact I think it's one of the best decisions I ever made.
 I share the reasons you should think twice in another article, but for this one I want to share why, for me, it was very definitely worth it.